mykieunguyen/PropertyPartner/docs/ghi.md

 ## Sign Up Form

-Users who chooses to sign up will be presented with a form that requires them to input a **unique** username and email address to sucessfully create an account.
+Users who chooses to sign up will be presented with a form that requires them to input a **unique** username and email address to successfully create an account.

 <img src="./Wireframes/Sign-up.jpg"/>

 ## Login

 Property's Partner login form is implemented using a Bootstrap modal.
-Users must correctly input a valid username and password pair to sucessfully log in.
+Users must correctly input a valid username and password pair to successfully log in.
 <img src="./Wireframes/Login.jpg"/>

 ## User Dashboard

 The user dashboard is only accessible to authenticated users, offering them a space to manage all their listed properties.
-Users has the ability to view all their listed properties, list a new property, as well as unlist and edit each of their existing property.
+Users has the ability to view all their listed properties, list a new property, as well as un-list and edit each of their existing property.

 <img src="./Wireframes/User-dashboard.jpg"/>